The LoveBoatFrench Bulldogs

 Our dogs are being fed with fresh raw meat.
 Read on our website what we give them and why.
 Our dogs are grateful and they reward us with a beautiful shiny coat, cleen teeth and kilos less poop.

-Chloé is a daughter from Ayla and Marley and lives with our friends Astrid and Martin in Wieringerwerf.
+Chloé is a daughter from Ayla and Marley and lives with our friend Astrid in Wieringerwerf.
 If she turns out to be suitable for breeding after our strict medical screening, she will be added to our breeding program.